RecBox-Games/RustCardsExample/README.md

 code on the phone as a controlpad.
 That code exists in `controller/` and is served by `controlpad_server/controlpad_web_server.js` over LAN

+- `controlpads.js` has the code for handling the websocket

+- `app.js` is what the game developer is meant to implement

 ### Communication between Game and Controlpads
 Communication progresses  `game` -> `controlpad_server` -> `controlpad clients`